Organosulfur Chemistry on sub-Neptunes: Implications for hazes and biosignatures: The Chemical Network

 \section{The Chemical Network}

-To independently test the abiotic formation pathways of DMS and DMDS in the atmosphere of K2-18b, we incorporate the reactions suggested by \citet{Reed2024} and \citet{Hu2025} into the chemical network \textsc{Stand}. \textsc{Stand} is a network of reactions assembled for photochemical-kinetics models of planetary and exoplanetary atmospheres \citep{Rimmer2016}. \textsc{Stand} is constructed to be holistic and applicable generally to the full compositional range of planet atmospheres, ranging from hot Jupiters \citep[e.g.,][]{Tsai2023} to sub-Neptunes \citep[e.g.,][]{Shorttle2024}, to terrestrial planets like the Earth, Venus, and their exoplanetary analogues \citep[e.g.,][]{Rimmer2019,Rimmer2021,Jordan2025a}.
+To independently test the abiotic formation pathways of DMS and DMDS in the atmosphere of K2-18b, we incorporate the reactions suggested by \citet{Reed2024} and \citet{Hu2025} into the chemical network \textsc{Stand2024} \citep[see][]{Rimmer2021,Jordan2025a,Tsai2023}.
+The updated \textsc{Stand} network is then used to simulate the atmospheric chemistry with a coupled photochemical-kinetics model (see Appendix). \textsc{Stand} is a network of reactions assembled for photochemical-kinetics models of planetary and exoplanetary atmospheres \citep{Rimmer2016}.
+The chemical network is constructed to be holistic and applicable generally to the full compositional range of planet atmospheres, ranging from hot Jupiters \citep[e.g.,][]{Tsai2023} to sub-Neptunes \citep[e.g.,][]{Shorttle2024}, to terrestrial planets like the Earth, Venus, and their exoplanetary analogues \citep[e.g.,][]{Rimmer2019,Rimmer2021,Jordan2025a}.
 With the updates of Table \ref{table}, the reaction network \textsc{Stand} consists of 3588 chemical reactions: 178 unimolecular (photochemical reactions); 3045 bimolecular (two-body reactions); 365 termolecular (three-body reactions, with high and low pressure limits).
 With these reactions, \textsc{Stand} models 359 neutral and ionised species (196 neutral/163 ions) consisting of elements C/H/N/O/S up to chemical formulae of \ce{C5H8}/\ce{C10H18O2}/\ce{C2H6S2} with further elements and species also included which are not relevant to this study.